IMSmobile/app/docs/howToUpdateGraphics.md

 Note: For platform specific splashscreen place the imagefile into the platform specific directory e.g /resources/ios or /resources/android and remove the file in the parent directory.

-## Change Icon
+## Update App Icon
 The icon will be showed on the Homescreen of the operating system.
-1. Replace the icon-file in /resources with a new graphic.
+1. Replace the icon.png in /resources/ios and /resources/android folder with a new graphic.
   Requirements for new graphic:
    - png, psd or ai fileformat
    - resolution at least 192px x 192px